-If you have reached age 60 or were hired prior to July 1, 1986 and have completed 20 years of service, you are entitled to retire under the Normal Retirement section with no reduction in your benefit amount.
+If you have reached age 60, you are entitled to retire under the Normal Retirement section with no reduction in your benefit amount.

 Cost of Living Adjustment (COLA)

 You (or your contingent pensioner, beneficiary or spouse) will receive a COLA on May 1st of each year after you retire, including retirement on account of disability, provided you have been receiving annuity payments for at least 12 months prior to May 1.
 If you have been receiving payments for less than 12 months, you would be eligible to receive a COLA increase the following May 1st.